Creative Parenting: How Music Affects Your Child’s Development

 Music is often dubbed as humanity’s universal language.
 It speaks to people of all ages and races.
 With or without lyrics, it communicates feelings and thoughts.
 Accordingly, its positive effects extend to everyone.
 This makes music beneficial to all age groups, whether young or old.

-Yet, if we were to weigh the potentials of music according to age groups on a scale, we can also say that active exposure to music is even more promising to younger people.
-Specifically, this is because music plays a significant role in early child development.
+Yet, if we were to weigh the potential of music according to age groups on a scale, we can also say that active exposure to music is even more promising to younger people.
+Specifically, this is because music plays a significant role in early childhood development.
 Sure, while there are many promises for adults, there are even more bountiful fruits for children to reap.
 These include enhanced language development and even academic success.

 Below is a brief review of how music affects every aspect of a child’s life.